teonite/inspectr-cli/README.md

 - Install inspectr to Your Venv

     `pip install inspectr`

-- Run RethinkDB instance if You have one.
-If not, we recomend You to run it as a Docker container:

-    ```
-    docker run -d -p 8080:8080 -p 28015:28015 -p 29015:29015 rethinkdb
-    ```

 - Add `inspectr.json` to your project root directory.
+RethinkDB is created in [InspectR Dashboard][dashboard], so host and port can be set there.
 Example:

     ```
     {